 - Repeat the process until all patches are attached to the shirt.
-Let it cool and have fun wearing it on Easter egg hunt.
+Let it cool and have fun wearing it on an Easter egg hunt.

 4. Super Simple Felt Basket With Patches

 This super simple Easter basket is made out of creamy white wool felt with lively stitching around its rim.
-The simple basket is beautiful enough, but you’ll be amazed at how perfect it will look if you add some patches in it to make it more attractive, lively, and fun.
+The simple basket is beautiful enough, but you’ll be amazed at how perfect it will look if you add some patches to it to make it more attractive, lively, and fun.
 Click here for instructions on how to make this super simple felt Easter basket.